 In the case of promissory notes, the law presumes (contrary to the usual rules of contract) that consideration is provided.
 Thus it is not necessary to execute a promissory note as a deed.

-The Promissory Notes folder contains several different versions of the Promissory Note, tailored for companies and individuals.
+This sub-folder contains several different versions of the Promissory Note, tailored for companies and individuals.
 The Promissory Note (Basic) is best suited for loans between individuals of small amounts of money where no interest is payable.
 The Promissory Note – Company (Basic) is the same, but for use by a company.
 Other versions have provision for interest and for payment by instalments.

 A Loan Note is on the whole a more sophisticated financing arrangement than a promissory note.
 The lender (note holder) effectively buys a loan note from the borrower (issuer of the note) in exchange for the borrower’s obligation to pay for the notes in the future in accordance with the terms and conditions of the loan.
 The loan note is executed as a deed.
 Loan notes can be issued to represent deferred consideration amongst other things in a sale and purchase of property; however this loan note instrument has been created purely to raise finance.